Th0rGarden/obsidian-darkslide/README.md

 **Drag right** = brighter
 **Click the reset button** (↺) = back to normal

 That's all there is to it.
-Your settings save automatically.
+Your setting for each theme saves automatically.

 ## Installation